 Most communities include a day in each week where they take residents shopping or sightseeing in the area.
 Many communities schedule outings to local grocery stores, pharmacies or Wal-Mart so that residents can check errands off their list.
 Transportation to and from medical appointments can also be arranged.

-Communities welcome family and friends to visit their loved ones at a time that works best for them.
+Assisted Living Facilities welcome family and friends to visit their loved ones at a time that works best for them.
 Visiting Hours Are usually from 9am- 9pm.
 Because a community is home to other older adults, however, it is important to be mindful of noise during early morning and late night hours.

 Most people pay for Assisted Living with current income from social security and pensions coupled with the use of savings, including the proceeds from selling a home.
 Some residents receive financial help from their families.
 If you purchased private long-term care insurance, check the provisions of your plan to find out how much Assisted Living is covered.
 Most Assisted Living care is private pay.